 Roasted Root Vegetable & Wheat Berry Salad

 Last summer, Romain went to stay at a place in the French countryside with a large, semi-wild potager, a vegetable garden, which the people who lived there fed themselves from.
-They let weeds grown, didn’t spray pesticides on anything, and they ate most of the food as close to raw as they could.
+They let weeds grow, didn’t spray pesticides on anything, and they ate most of the food as close to raw as they could.
 During his stay, he called me and said that he never felt better in his life, and that he wanted to eat like that when he returned home to Paris.

 One doesn’t think of people in Paris munching on wheat berries and whole grains, but it is possible, especially because there are a few rather decent natural food chains here, as well as some smaller stores, too.